 Defiance County Historical Society

 Meetings the 1st Thursday of each month will be held at the AuGlaize Village 12296 Krouse Rd.
-Defiance at 7PM for at least the next three months.
+Defiance at 7PM.
 All are welcome.

 AuGlaize Village was founded in 1966 by the Defiance County Historical Society.
 The society received 40 acres and the big red barn in 1966 from the Mansfield Family.
 An additional 80 acres was later added.
 In 1975, the Society decided it best to turn over the museum complex to the people of Defiance in hopes that the County Commissioners would be able to get grants and assistance that a small 501c3 would not be able to get on their own.
 The Defiance County Historical Society operates the Auglaize Village through a Maintenance & Use Agreement for the Defiance County Commissioners.